clipboard-list-checkInventory

 Adjusting inventory

-Click the "Adjust" button to adjust parts inventory.
-Clicking "Adjust" on a part or a location will pre-populate the window with the corresponding part or location information.
+Click the "Adjust" button to adjust inventory.
+Clicking "Adjust" on an item or a location will pre-populate the window with the corresponding item or location information.

 Adjusting up